VAMDC/NodeSoftware/doc/source/newnode.rst

 .. note::

     We are well aware that adapting the above example to your data is a non-trivial task unless you know Python and Django reasonably well.
-    For more examples, please look at the other nodes' `queryfunc.py` that are included in the NodeSoftware.
+There is a more complete example in `ExampleNode/node/queryfunc.py` and you can also have a look at the other nodes' `queryfunc.py` which are included in the NodeSoftware.
 And, of course, we are willing to assist you in this step, so feel free to contact us about this.

 More comprehensive information on how to run queries within Django can be found at http://docs.djangoproject.com/en/1.2/topics/db/queries/.